-In the Design & Technology department, pupils will gain hands on experience of designing and making.
+In the Design & Technology department, pupils will gain hands-on experience of designing and making using a variety of materials and methods.
 Starting from basics, they will learn about a wide range of topics from consumer protection and product development to branding and sustainability.
-They will develop their observational skills through research and safe working practices.
+They will develop their designing and making skills through research, analysis and safe working practices.

 Key aims of the department are:

-- To make the pupils feel safe and confident in the workshop through practical experience.
+- To make pupils feel safe and confident in the workshop through hands-on experience.

-- To develop skills in using traditional and computer aided manufacturing equipment.
+- To develop traditional and computer aided design and manufacturing skills.

-- To be creative and independent in the production of functional objects.
+- To be creative and independent in the design and manufacture of prototypes and functional products.

-- To encourage pupils to consider the objects around them in more detail.
+- To encourage pupils to consider the design of the products around them in greater depth.

-Pupils begin by developing basic safe working skills while designing and making a simple spring toy.
-They also cover basic materials and design based theory and risk-assess some of the tasks they carry out.
-They use traditional hand and machine tools.
+Pupils begin by developing safe working skills while designing and making a simple mechanical toy as their first project.
+They cover materials and design based theory and risk-assess some of the tasks they carry out and use traditional hand and machine tools.
+The second project aims to build on these skills and introduce them to the concept of computer aided design and manufacture in the workshop.

-The concept of industrial manufacture is introduced in Year 8 as pupils use the computer aided facilities and consider the role of ICT in industrial manufacture.
-Pupils also continue to build their hand crafting skills to design and make small items using thermoplastic materials alongside use of the CAM equipment.
+The concept of industrial manufacture is introduced in Year 8 as pupils develop their skills in the use of computer aided facilities and consider the role of ICT and the effect of scale in industry.
+Pupils also continue to build their hand crafting skills to design and make small items using thermoplastic materials alongside use of the computer aided equipment.

-The more complex issues of branding and sustainability are considered in Year 9 as students design their own logo and use it to brand products to promote their own company.
+The more complex issues of branding, sustainability and user-centred design are considered in Year 9 as students design their own logo and use it to brand products to promote their own company.
 New making and finishing skills continue to be introduced as well as the use of more complex computer aided processes.
-The extra time available in Year 9 allows more complex projects to be undertaken and the introduction of GCSE topics as part of the theory input.
+In Year 9 pupils complete further design and make projects to support the introduction of GCSE topics as part of the theory input.